Lazy-Creature/Pdf_ChatBot/README.md

 # 📄 Chat with PDF using Groq + LLaMA3 + Streamlit
 <img width="271" height="112" alt="image" src="https://github.com/user-attachments/assets/ee1f08ee-3d29-4039-8026-ecb2e361d322" />

-This is a **PDF chatbot app** powered by LLaMA3 (via Groq) that lets you:

-- Upload a PDF
-- Ask questions about its content
-- Chat naturally with memory
-- Use open-source embeddings and fast inference!

----

 ## ✨ Features

 - 📤 Upload PDF documents